Catch All General

 If you just don't want the pet anymore, you also have the option to abandon it through your Pets Page.
 Be aware that this costs 10,000 sP and will delete all items and weapons attached to that pet.
 Any items not removed from a pet before you abandon it will NOT be returned.

-To change it between male and female or vise versa, you can use the item Gender Berry, which can be restocked from the Food Market.
+To change it between male and female or vise versa, you can use the item Gender Berry, which can be bought from the Millionaire Center.
 Make sure to choose the USE ITEM option on your pet, do not feed it!
 If your pet is Genderless and you use a Gender Berry, it will become a random gender.

 To make your pet genderless, use the Genderless Berry, which can be found in the Millionaire Center.
 Make sure to choose the USE ITEM option on your pet, do not feed it!